sehugg/awesome-8bitgamedev/CONTRIBUTING.md

 ## Guidelines

+* Keep with the theme of "resources about making games for 8-bit hardware" which includes everything from BASIC on the KIM-1 to ... well, anything before 1990 pretty much
 * Add one link per Pull Request.
 * Add the link: `* [project-name](http://example.com/) - A short description ends with a period.`
     * Keep descriptions concise.